oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/3-loadlocal.md

-# Using Data Studio in the Autonomous Database
+# Using Data Studio to load data from local files

 ## Introduction
 This lab introduces the Data Studio application built into the Oracle Autonomous Database and shows the various ways it can load data into the database.